 Serve wholeheartedly, as if you were serving the Lord, not men, because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free (Ephesians 6:7,8 NIV).

-Paul himself looked forward to the crown of righteousness that God would award him with.
+Paul himself looked forward to the crown of righteousness that God would reward him with.
 He hoped thus because he had fought the good fight, and finished the race, and kept the faith (Ref.
 2 Timothy 4:6–8).
 So, for you too, God has kept rewards in store.
 The day He awards them to you will be special.
 So be encouraged to keep on doing God’s will in your life.

 A Special Happiness: